 7 – Country TLD Extension

-Can help with Geo-targeting, but doesn’t define success.
+It can help with Geo-targeting but doesn’t define success.

 Negative Domain Factors